DBAPI User Guide

 # 1. Create API Group

-• Go to the API management page and click "Create API Group" on the left
+• Go to the API page and click "New Group" on the left

 Create Group Button